VladDBA/PSBlitz/README.md

 |`-InDepth` | Switch which tells PSBlitz.ps1 to run a more in-depth check against the instance/database.
 Omit for default check. |
 |`-CheckDB` | Used to provide the name of a specific database against which sp_BlitzIndex, sp_BlitzCache, and sp_BlitzLock will be ran.
 Omit to run against the whole instance.<br><br>__For Azure SQL DB__<br>Can also be used to provide the name of the Azure SQL DB database if you haven't provided it as part of the <br>`-ServerName` paramter.<br>If the database name is not provided here, nor as part of the `-ServerName`, and the environment is detected as Azure SQL DB, then you'll be prompted to provide the database name.|
 |`-CacheTop`| Used to specify if more/less than the default top 10 queries should be returned for the sp_BlitzCache step.
 Only works for HTML output (`-ToHTM Y`).
 Has no effect on the `recent compilations` sort order. <br>Setting this parameter to 0 will skip the plan cache analysis step altogether.<br>Defaults to 10. |
+|`-QueryStoreTop`|Used to specify if more/less than the default top 20 queries should be returned for the
+ Query Store step.Setting this parameter to 0 will skip the Query Store analysis step altogether.<br>Defaults to 20. |
 |`-CacheMinutesBack`| Used to specify how many minutes back to begin plan cache analysis. <br>Defaults to entire contents of the plan cache since instance startup.<br> In order to avoid missing the desired timeframe, the value is dynamically adjusted based on the runtime of PSBlitz up until the plan cache analysis point.|
 |`-QueryStoreIntervalStart`| The start date and time (format __yyyy-mm-dd HH:mm__) for the Query Store interval.
 If provided, the script will validate the format and use it as the lower bound for the queries retrieved from the Query Store. |
 |`-QueryStoreIntervalEnd`|The end date and time (format __yyyy-mm-dd HH:mm__) for the Query Store interval.
 If `-QueryStoreIntervalStart` is provided and `-QueryStoreIntervalEnd` is not provided, it defaults to the current date and time. <br>If provided, the script will validate the format and use it as the upper bound for the queries retrieved from the Query Store.|